 Holiday additions

-If an employee's holiday entitlement is incorrect, you will need to check if they are being awarded holiday additions
+If an employee's year-end holiday entitlement is incorrect, you will need to check if they are being awarded holiday additions

 To check an employee's holiday additions, follow these steps.

-Under Absence, click Absence, then click Absence.
+Click Absence, then click Absence.

 Click Holiday Additions, then select the employee.